-Or on the flip side, those that do answer present a unique opportunity to connect on the first impression and drive business growth.
+On the flip side, those who answer present a unique opportunity to connect on the first impression and drive business growth.
 It's essential for outbound call center managers to keep track of these KPIs in order to continue to improve on them.

 Every contact center is unique, and as such the metrics you will focus on may vary.
-But there are some essential core call metrics that every company should be aware of.
+However, there are some essential core call metrics that every company should be aware of.

-Consider these 15 call center-specific KPIs as a great place to start to monitor and improve your contact center operations.
+Consider these 15 call center-specific KPIs as a great place to start monitoring and improving your contact center operations.
 When you’re ready to go deeper, take a look through Hiya’s ebook written expressly for outbound contact centers, The Most Valuable Contact Center Metrics to Optimize.

 Delivering a quality experience is the focus of every interaction a contact center has with a customer.
 The metrics below are the most useful indicators of how well your companies perceive their interactions with your brand.